DoD-Platform-One/gitlab/chart/doc/advanced/external-redis/index.md

 ```

 If you are connecting to a Redis HA cluster that has Sentinel servers
-running, the `global.redis.host` attribute needs to be set to the cluster
+running, the `global.redis.host` attribute needs to be set to the name of
+the Redis instance group (such as `mymaster` or `resque`), as
-name as specified in the `sentinel.conf`.
+specified in the `sentinel.conf`.
 Sentinel servers can be referenced
 using the `global.redis.sentinels[0].host` and `global.redis.sentinels[0].port`
 values for the `--set` flag.
 The index is zero based.